gwilku/jscan-docs/general/getting_started.rst

 You will need a compatible adapter.
 Check out the list of `compatible adapters`_.

-For Wrangler JL, Gladiator JT and possibly some other vehicles from 2018 onwards, you will need a security bypass cable.
+For Wrangler JL, Gladiator JT and some other vehicles from 2018 onwards, you **will need a security bypass cable**.
 See details for each vehicle on our website and read the warning on the main screen of JScan app.

 Bluetooth adapter